-Biological assets are measured at each reporting date, at fair value less costs to sell, except when fair value cannot be reliably measured.
-If fair value cannot be reliably measured, biological assets are measured at cost less depreciation and impairment losses.
+Biological assets are measured at each reporting date, at fair value less costs to sell, except when fair value cannot be reliably measured, biological assets are measured at cost less depreciation and impairment losses.
 Although a reliable measure of fair value may not be available at the point of initial recognition, it may subsequently become available.
 In such circumstances, biological assets are measured at fair value less costs to sell from the point at which the reliable measure of fair value becomes available.
-Gains and losses that arise on measuring biological assets at fair value less costs to sell are recognized in the statement of net earnings in the period in which they arise.
+Gains and losses that arise on measuring biological assets at fair value less costs to sell are recognized in the Consolidated Statements of Net (Loss) Earnings in the period in which they arise.
 Costs to sell include all costs that would be necessary to sell the biological assets, including costs necessary to get the biological assets to market.
 Management uses estimates over the future price per hog, foreign exchange rates, and estimated weight and cost of hogs at maturity in the determination of fair value.
 To the extent that actual values differ from estimates, biological assets, net earnings and comprehensive income will be affected in future periods.